Surya reaches maturity = age 22

 Exception: parivartamsha yoga with the lagnesha-1 may provide extreme publicity for the private, imaginative imagery and worldwide recognition.

 Ravi's intelligence and romantic, self-admiring mentality tend to disappear when He is plunged into the imaginative, private depths of the 12th Bhava of dreams and sanctuary.

 Surya-12 may be foreign-born.
 One brings, as personality structure, a set of ideals from the first culture which cannot be fully recognized in the culture into which one has migrated.

 The father is a distant and poetic figure, not real.
 The father may feel entitled to maintaining a distance from the Surya-12 child as a fair consequence of his public duties.

-If Ravi is strong by rashi, the child romanticizes one's distant father as an icon of royal elegance.
+When Professor Surya-12 is strong by rashi, the child romanticizes a distant father as an icon of royal elegance.
 If Ravi is weak, more softness and compassion but the father is still narcissistic or at the best prone to a self-romanticizing philosophical view.

 There is little need to criticize shortcomings from the ideal standard within the world of dreams, meditation, and the imagination.
 Surya-12's inner light burns brightly and one harbors many perfect images.
 The intelligence does not find full expression and one's children are not quite perfect.
 Yet Surya-12 does not experience or express very much conscious conflict between real and ideal.